When is nonreciprocity relevant?

 for two real-valued scalar fields $\phi_i$ ($i=1,2$), where $V(\phi) = - a \, \phi^2/2 + b \,\phi^4/4$ is a symmetric double-well potential \footnote{Note that the $\phi_i$'s usually correspond to the coarse-grained value of a microscopic quantity: as such the coefficients of $V(\phi)$ depend on the microscopic parameters of the underlying model.
 Taking the example of the Ising Model, $a$ and $b$ will be functions of the coupling constant $J$.}, $h_1$ and $h_2$ are auxiliary fields (used to define response functions and otherwise set to zero), $\eta_i(\bx,t)$ are Gaussian white noises satisfying $\langle \eta_i(\bx,t) \eta_j(\bx',t') \rangle = 2T \delta_{ij} \delta(\bx-\bx') \delta(t-t')$.
 The coefficients $K_+$ and $K_-$ characterize the strength of the symmetric and antisymmetric (nonreciprocal) couplings, respectively.

-When $K_+ = K_- = 0$, Eq.~\eqref{eq:basic_coupled_equation_1} describes two identical and uncoupled order parameter fields that (for spatial dimension $d \geq 2$) undergo a spontaneous $\mathbb{Z}_2$ symmetry breaking in the Ising universality class.
-We will perturb this uncoupled case with a small antisymmetric interaction of strength $\delta K_-$.
+When $K_+ = K_- = 0$, Eq.~\eqref{eq:basic_coupled_equation_1} describes two identical and uncoupled fields that (for spatial dimension $d \geq 2$) undergo a spontaneous $\mathbb{Z}_2$ symmetry breaking in the Ising universality class.
+We perturb this uncoupled case with a small antisymmetric interaction of strength $\delta K_-$.
 When $\delta K_- \neq 0$ and $K_+ = 0$, the coupled system is still invariant under simultaneous inversion of both fields $\bm{\phi} \to - \bm{\phi}$.
 To assess whether the perturbation $\delta K_-$ modifies the critical properties, we now compute the correction to the order parameters $\phi_1$ and $\phi_2$ to first order in $\delta K_-$ and compare its scaling to the unperturbed order parameter at the critical point.
-If the correction can asymptotically be neglected when approaching the critical point, the perturbation is irrelevant; otherwise it can alter the critical behavior (see Figure \ref{pipeline}).
+If the correction can asymptotically be neglected when approaching the critical point, the perturbation is irrelevant; otherwise it can alter the critical behavior (see Fig.~\ref{fig:pipeline}).

-Note that the perturbation can also shift the critical point.
-This leads to a trivial correction to the order parameter, which has to be subtracted before making conclusions on the relevance of the perturbation (EM).
-Here, inversion symmetry ensure that such a shift can be neglected because it is at least quadratic in $\delta K_-$ (see EM for generalizations).
+Note that generic perturbations (such as reciprocal coupling) usually shift the critical point, even when they do not alter the universality class.
+This shiftleads to a trivial correction to the order parameter, which has to be subtracted before making conclusions on the relevance of the perturbation.
+We discuss this procedure in the EM.
+Here, such shift must be at least quadratic in $\delta K_-$, since reversing $\delta K_-$ is equivalent to exchanging the identities of the two identical fields; this greatly simplifies the analysis.

 \textit{Nonequilibrium dynamical action formalism ---} The probability of observing a given configuration $\bm{\phi} = \left( \phi_1(\bx, t), \phi_2(\bx, t) \right)$ can be expressed as \cite{martin1973, dedominicis1978, janssen1976}